FAQ (Frequently Asked Questions)

 A member of my family recently passed away.
 Where can I find a support group to help me with my grief?

 Merrimack Valley Hospice provides a variety of support groups for people grieving the loss of a loved one.
-For a complete list of support groups available in your area or call 800-475-8335.
+For a complete list of support groups available in your area, please call our Bereavement Department at 800-475-8335.
 You can also download a flyer of upcoming support groups.

 What cities and towns do you cover?

-Merrimack Valley Hospice provides care in more than 90 cities and towns in the Merrimack Valley, Northeastern Massachusetts , southern New Hampshire and the seacoast of southern Maine.
+Merrimack Valley Hospice provides care in more than 110 cities and towns in the Merrimack Valley, Northeastern Massachusetts, Southern New Hampshire and the seacoast of Southern Maine.
 Click here for a full list of the cities and towns of our service area.

 Private Care Services of HomeCare, Inc.